Holiday Calendar

 The Pembroke Welsh Corgi climbed to the 10th most popular breed in AKC rankings by 2019, fueled in large part by an explosion of corgi content on Instagram and YouTube.
 The June 4 observance, created by the Omaha Corgi Crew, pairs that online enthusiasm with a practical mission: directing attention and donations toward corgi-specific rescue organizations.

-International Corgi Day History
+International Corgi Day history

 The Pembroke Welsh Corgi traces its lineage to Pembrokeshire in southwestern Wales, where short-legged herding dogs have worked cattle for at least a thousand years.
 The name "corgi" comes from the Welsh words "cor" (dwarf) and "ci" (dog), a literal description of the breed's compact frame.
 Their low center of gravity allowed them to nip at cattle heels while ducking kicks, a technique called "heeling" that made them indispensable on Welsh farms.